mikhaillav/gm0/source/docs/awards/award-types.rst

 Advancing Awards
 ================

-There are 8 awards for FTC® teams (excluding optional awards).
+There are 8 awards for FTC\ |reg| teams (excluding optional awards).
 For more information on the exact requirements for these awards, see Competition Manual.

 .. image:: images/awards/award-hierarchy.png
    :alt: : Award hierarchy